Eggless Pancakes

 Ingredients needed

-- All purpose flour.
+- All-purpose flour.
 Be sure to sift the flour carefully to ensure there are no clumps throughout.
-If I want to make these a little heartier to wholesome, I sometimes use whole wheat flour or white whole wheat flour (all the benefits but no darkness!).
+If I want to make these a little heartier and more wholesome, I sometimes use whole wheat flour or white whole wheat flour (all the benefits without the darkness!).

 - Baking powder.
 Adds some rise and fluffiness.